djgroen/FabFlee/doc/TutorialValidate.md

 ## Ensemble Validation of a single conflict instance with replicas

+Like many other simulation codes out there, Flee is a non-deterministic code which means that results can vary from run to run.
+To help account for the uncertainty introduced by non-deterministic elements in the code, we can runs multiple identical copies (or *replicas*) of each individual simulation in our ensemble.
+Doing so is fairly straightforward, and you can do it as follows:

-1. To account for stochastic effects in the model, run simulations by specifying multiple replicas:
+1. To run simulations by specifying multiple replicas, you can use a function in this format:
     ```
     fab localhost flee:<conflict_name>,simulation_period=<number>,replicas=<number>
     ```